 In the Axis Powers Hetalia movie Paint it, White!, there is a moment where it looks like the Nations have successfully made the Pictonians enjoy their acts of hospitality and can get them to agree to leave the planet.
 And then, England decides to give them all some of his scones.
 They were not happy.

-In Sword Art Online, Kirito learns of a rare item that could resurrect dead players.
-He fights the monster that drops it in the hopes of resurrecting Sachi, who he was unable to protect earlier.
-While he does obtain the item, its of no use, as the item has to be used within ten seconds of a player's death, but by the time Kirito got it, Sachi had already been dead for six months.
+In Sword Art Online, Kirito learns of a rare item that can resurrect a dead player.
+He fights the monster that drops it in the hopes of resurrecting Sachi, whom he was unable to protect earlier.
+Though he does obtain the item, it's of no use, as the item has to be used within ten seconds of a player's death and by the time Kirito gets it Sachi has already been dead for six months.

 A Certain Magical Index has several in the fight against Acqua of the Back.
 The guy has been effortlessly shrugging off everything that gets thrown at him like it was nothing.
 Part of this is because he's a Saint: basically a magical One-Man Army.
 So the Amakusas bring out a spell designed specifically and exclusively to kill Saints... and Acqua No Sells it like everything else.
 Then Kanzaki, another Saint, shows up to aid and attacks Acqua with a level of force never before seen in the story... and though he has to actually put a bit of effort into it, Acqua stillCurb Stomps her.

 Grave of the Fireflies has a really cruel one.
-Through out the movie we have seen the 4 year old Setsuko becoming weaker and weaker due to hunger and sickness.
-Then Seita finally buys some real food and after giving Setsuko a water melon slice goes to prepare the food.
-The audience then expect a cut showing Setsuko wolfing down the food Seita have prepared but instead the scene just lingers on and on until Seita says four simple and heartbreaking words: "She never woke up".
+Throughout the movie we see the 4 year old Setsuko becoming weaker and weaker due to hunger and sickness.
+Then Seita finally buys some real food and after giving Setsuko a watermelon slice goes to prepare the food.
+The audience then expect a cut showing Setsuko wolfing down the food Seita has prepared, but instead the scene just lingers on and on until Seita says four simple and heartbreaking words: "She never woke up."

 After surviving as a refugee for two years and enduring three grueling years in boot camp, Eren and the other members of the 104th graduate.
 Having successfully given his comrades hope and convinced many to join the Survey Corps, Eren stands atop Wall Rose and proudly declares that it's humanity's turn to devour the Titans. .....moments before the Colossal Titan appears right behind him and kicks open Wall Rose.
 The trainees are quickly sent to the front lines, with many brutally killed in the opening hours of the battle.